 Bispecific monoclonal antibodies attach to two proteins at once.
 Some attach to both a cancer cell and an immune cell, which helps the immune system attack the cancer.
 The leukemia drug blinatumomab (Blincyto) attaches to a protein on leukemia cells, and to a protein on T cells.

-The FDA has approved more than a dozen monoclonal antibodies to treat several types of cancer.
-Research is underway to see how this treatment might work against other cancer types.
+The FDA has approved more than a dozen monoclonal antibodies to treat several different types of cancer.
+Research is underway to see how this immunotherapy treatment might work against other cancer types.

 Oncolytic Virus Therapy

 Viruses like the flu infect cells and make us sick.
 Oncolytic viruses are a special type that infects and kills cancer cells without harming healthy cells.
 The FDA has approved one oncolytic virus, talimogene laherparepvec (T-VEC, Imlygic), to treat metastatic melanoma.